anoma/nspec/docs/tutorial/engines/template/engine_environment_descr.md

 ---

 <!-- Do not delete the following link since it contains the base document for this page: https://raw.githubusercontent.com/anoma/nspec/c61eb3d4e2733ad5712155beabe5e80a6aaff59d/docs/tutorial/engines/template/engine_environment.juvix.md?token=GHSAT0AAAAAACVOLA35IMRBAMF7POUITPSGZWX6GJQ

+I want to replace the use of `X` as the engine family name with `Template` later.
 -->

 # Engine "Environment" Template